xanderchinxyz/old-xanderchinxyz.github.io/_posts/2021-08-10-my-first-post.md

 # here are things that are epic
 1. your mom
-2. tax evasion
+2. the impostor from among us
-3. pedofile
+3. not being crewmate - being impostor